Xeno-Selfbot/Xeno/README.md

 For the `id` part, you need to paste in your selfbot account id in there, just so if you have whitelisted users, the selfbot account can use the commands

-For the webhook id and token, those are optional.
+For the webhook url, that is optional.
 The webhook is just used for spamming `@everyone` in your discord server.
 Just to annoy people :wink:

 For the embed options.
 You can play around with the options to customise the way embeds are sent into discord. (embed options are optional to play around with)